The Little Engine That Could: Legacy

 A 1949 recording of the story by Paul Wing was inducted to the National Recording Registry in 2009.

 Based on a 2007 online poll, the National Education Association listed the book as one of its "Teachers' Top 100 Books for Children".

+The Little Engine That Could is the first book sent to children enrolled in Dolly Parton's Imagination Library book program.
+The 90th anniversary edition of the book, published by Penguin Random House, includes an introduction by Dolly Parton and illustrations by Caldecott Award-Winner Dan Santat.